CraigKnoblauch/dole-swarm/NOTEPAD.md

 # December 20 2018
 @CraigKnoblauch set up the oppm config today and began on the navigation module.
-OOP in lua feels a little forced, but is supported none the less.
-Currently, dnav.lua attempts to implement objects.
-There's an error there somewhere, because the objects are not unique.
+OOP in Lua feels a little forced, but is supported none the less.
+Meta tables need to be used so objects can be unique.
+With this understanding, we have a good foundation to do more OOP in Lua.